Top Must-See Attractions in Barcelona (2026 Travel Guide)

 Barcelona’s metro, trams, and buses are efficient, and biking is a popular option.

-Although Spanish is widely spoken, learning a few words in Catalan, the region’s official language, can go a long way.
+Although Spanish is widely spoken, learning a few Catalan words, the region’s official language, can go a long way.
 Simple phrases like “Bon dia” (Good day) and “Gràcies” (Thank you) show respect for local culture.

 • Catalans are proud of their heritage.
 Be mindful of local customs and respectful during events or festivals.